bvaughn/angular-form-for/README.md

 ## Compatibility and Dependencies

-The current release of *formFor* is compatible with Angular Angular 1.2+.

-Angular 1.2.22+ is recommended due to [a `$parse` defect](https://github.com/angular/angular.js/issues/2845) that existed in previous releases.

-*formFor* does not require third party libraries such as jQuery, lodash, or underscore.
+*formFor* is compatible with Angular Angular 1.2 and newer.
+It does not require any third party libraries such as jQuery, lodash, or underscore.

 ## Installation